 There are plenty of activities for campers, as well as day visitors to enjoy in the oldest State Park in the Taconic Region.
 Bike or stroll along the Harlem Valley Rail Trail, hike to Bash Bish Falls, just over the Massachusetts border or up Brace Mountain, the highest point in Dutchess County.
 Stop at the newly created Copake Iron Works Museum to learn about the iron industry at the former site of Copake Iron Works, established in 1845.
 Copake Falls offers swimming opportunities at a designated swimming area with a dock in Ore Pit Pond and at the adjacent kiddie pool.
 The small but deep Ore Pit Pond is a popular destination due to its excellent water quality.
 Swimming is permitted when lifeguards are on duty-- floatation devices are not allowed.
 Fresh water fishing enthusiasts will delight in hooking brown trout and other fish in the Bash Bish Brook or rainbow trout in the old iron ore mine pit.

 The fun doesn't end in wintertime.
 There are great trails for cross country skiing and snowshoeing, as well as 5 miles of snowmobile trails.

-In season both deer hunting (rifle/shotgun/bow) and turkey hunting (bow/shotgun), squirrel, fox and ruffed grouse hunting are permitted.
+In season deer and bear hunting (rifle/shotgun/bow), turkey hunting (bow/shotgun), squirrel, fox and ruffed grouse hunting are permitted.
 Small game season begin November 1st.
 A New York State hunting license is required.
-Please be aware that Taconic State Park property encompasses land in both Dutchess and Columbia Counties.
+Please be aware that Taconic State Park property encompasses land in both Columbia and Dutchess Counties.
 Please adhere to the appropriate regulations set forth by the New York State Department of Environmental Conservation.
 The use of handguns are not permitted in any state parks.
 No youth hunts.

 Don't miss these popular destinations and attractions within or near the park: